-Using the first methodology change in groundwater storage in the GSA plan area amounted to 184,000 acre-feet decrease in storage during the 2017/2019 water years.
+Using the first methodology change in groundwater storage in the GSA plan area amounted to 362,000 acre-feet decrease in storage from the 2018/19 to 2019/20 water years.
 While this methodology is useful for understanding total groundwater storage in the Subbasin, it is not intended to account for ownership of water in storage.
 The volume of groundwater each GSA has access to will differ due to the accumulation of Net Water Balance contributions and extractions by the individual GSA over time.
 This apparent discrepancy is noted and will be investigated further as more data become available.
-The second methodology, calculating net water balance yields 98,826 acre-feet increase in groundwater storage during the 2017/2019 water years and is accounted for in TABLE ES-5.